privacyidea/privacyidea/doc/configuration/tokens/indexedsecret.rst

 Then the user needs to respond with the concatenated characters from the given positions.
 In the example the response would be "ye".

+Certain policies can be used to either preset or force the value of the indexed secret during enrollment to the value of a user attribute.
+The attribute specified in these policies is a privacyidea attribute from the attribute mapping of the corresponding user resolver.